 The title is the legal proof of ownership.
 On the other hand, the bill of sale finalizes the transaction between the parties.
 It merely acknowledges the transfer of ownership but does not legalize it.
 If you simply present the bill of sale as proof of purchase, the other party or the law may not honor it.

-The confusion of distinguishing a bill of sale from an invoice is understandable because parties usually present both after the transaction.
+The confusion of distinguishing a bill of sale from an invoice or receipt is understandable because parties usually present both after the transaction.
 However, the details in an invoice only include the list of what is owed and when to receive the payment.
 The bill of sale has additional detail that acknowledges the transfer of the good’s ownership.

 Even if a business bill of sale is not a contract, it is still legally binding.
 It is binding in a sense that it ensures that both parties are of sane minds when making the decisions within the document.